Date of Birth | 21/02/2000 |

 Bahir Shah is, quite simply, a run scoring machine.
 An incredible prospect with a domestic record that pits him among the true greats of the game.

-Shah, who averages 65.20 in his 56 innings to date, has notched up 9 centuries amongst his 2,804 runs to date.
-Add 2 further centuries (639 runs at 39.93) in List A cricket, and you can see why Shah is destined for the big stage.
+Shah, who averages 63.88 in his 57 innings to date, has notched up 9 centuries amongst his 2,811 runs to date.
+Add 2 further centuries (815 runs at 38.80) in List A cricket, and you can see why Shah was rewarded with an Afghanistan Test call-up against Bangladesh in June 2023.

 The right-hander originally burst onto the Afghanistan domestic scene in October 2017, striking 256* on his first-class debut for Speen Ghar Region.
 He would go on to top the Ahmad Shah Abdali 4-Day Tournament run charts that year, hitting 1,096 runs at 121.77 including scores of 111, 116, 104, and a record-breaking 303* - the first Afghan to score a triple century.